 Good salespeople know that the quality of your discovery motion is directly related to the quality of the questions you ask.
+In the past, I’ve shared some of the best open-ended questions, the surprising science behind how you order your questions, as well as the types of questions buyers actually love answering the most.
 But when it comes to asking high-value discovery questions there are a few key traps many sellers still fall into.
 Here’s what they are and how you can avoid them!

 1. Asking Leading Questions